Secure Order Based Voting Using Distributed Tallying

-In this paper, we design a tally-hiding voting system that offers perfect ballot secrecy, or full privacy~\citep{chaum1988}; i.e., given any coalition of voters, the protocol does not reveal any information on the ballots beyond what can be inferred from the published results.
-Such full privacy may reduce the possibility of voters' coercion and also increase the voters' confidence that their vote remains secret.
-Hence, full privacy may encourage voters to vote according to their true preferences.
+In this paper, we present the design of a tally-hiding voting system that ensures perfect ballot secrecy---a concept sometimes referred to as full privacy (see, e.g.,~\citep{chaum1988}).
+Such secrecy ensures that given any coalition of voters, the protocol does not reveal any information on the ballots beyond what can be inferred from the published results.
+Such perfect ballot secrecy may reduce the possibility of voters’ coercion and increase their confidence that their vote remains secret.
+Hence, it may encourage voters to vote according to their true preferences.

 There are various families of voting rules that can be used in elections.
 For example, in {\em score-based} voting rules, a score for each candidate is computed subject to the specifications of the underlying voting rule, and then the winning candidate is the one whose aggregated score is the highest.
 In this study, we focus on {\em order-based} (a.k.a {\em pairwise-comparison}) voting rules, where the relative order of the candidates is considered by the underlying voting rule~\citep{brandt2005decentralized}.